boathit/boathit.github.io/_posts/2021-02-22-daily-collection.md

 tags: foundation random-topic
 ---

 > This note collects the fundamental concepts, theorems or interesting facts that come into mind in my daily learning.
+It will be updated frequently and put in top, so its url is not permanent and changing dynamically.

 <!--more-->